 The University of New Hampshire Department of Engineering and The Joan and James Leitzel Center for Mathematics, Science, and Engineering Education is offering its Research Experience for Teachers in Engineering program.
 Please review the program description and information on teacher benefits and expectations for participation.
-At the bottom you will find instructions on how to apply for the program.
-We are in the process of determining the number of projects and their formats for Summer 2022.
-Because of ongoing COVID-19 constraints and restrictions project may range from on-site, completely virtual, or hybrid.
-We strive in this program to bring high quality, authentic, and engaging research training to participating teachers.
+Projects may range from on-site, completely virtual, or hybrid.
+We strive in this program to bring high-quality, authentic, and engaging research training to participating teachers.

 The Research Experiences for Teachers in Engineering (RETE) program is funded by the National Science Foundation's Directorate for Engineering (ENG-1711701) The specific goals for the RETE are to: